mcgonago/mymcp/jira-agent/README.md

 A containerized Python MCP server for Cursor that provides access to Jira issues, projects, boards, and sprints.

+> [!IMPORTANT]
+> This project is experimental and was initially created as a learning exercise.

 ## What This Agent Does

 This agent provides 20+ tools that enable Cursor's AI to interact with Jira, such as: